tillwenke/tillwenke.github.io/_posts/2024-09-30-feature-representations-for-semantic-code-retrieval.md

 We presented our work in an easily digestable format at our [Bachelor's podium](https://www.tele-task.de/lecture/video/10764/).

-Our work was featured and we attended SAP Sapphire Barcelona 2024.
+Our work was featured at and we attended SAP Sapphire Barcelona 2024.

 # Abstract